NTOUBiomedicalAILAB/PreRisk-CoV2/README.md

 ## Overview

 PreRisk-CoV2 is a machine learning framework for pre-exposure risk assessment of SARS-CoV-2 susceptibility using Serum protein biomarkers.
 The main function is to predict infection risk **before exposure** based on a 7-protein panel identified through K-Nearest Neighbors (KNN) combined with Genetic Algorithm (GA) feature selection.
-The input consists of protein expression data (CSV format), and the output provides risk prediction results with comprehensive performance metrics.

-📄 **Paper**: Pre-exposure Serum Proteins Predict 3-Month SARS-CoV-2 Susceptibility: A 7-Protein Candidate Signature

 If you have any trouble installing or using PreRisk-CoV2, you can post an issue or directly email us.
 We welcome any suggestions.